dosorio79/ai-dev-tools-zoomcamp/04-coding_agent/README.md

 └── pyproject.toml
 ```

-`agent/` hosts the soon-to-be PydanticAI agent, common prompts, typed state, and
+`agent/` hosts the PydanticAI wrapper, prompt, typed state, and filesystem helpers.
-filesystem helpers. `cli.py` offers a minimal entry point so you can run or debug
+`cli.py` offers a minimal entry point so you can run or debug the agent locally,
-the agent locally, while [`config/`](config/) exposes the knobs (model name, maximum
+while [`config/`](config/) provides the model settings and repository policy.
-steps, workspace root, etc.).

 ## Getting started